 After being free for so many years, it felt weird not being completely myself during the season.
-As a coach, I must act seriously and professionally, which is frankly foreign to my personality because I’m often times just an easy-go-lucky type of guy.
+As a coach, I must act seriously and professionally.
+And that's frankly foreign to my personality.
+I'm often times just an easy-go-lucky type of guy.

-Having a dream job reminded me how much we have to change ourselves in order to fit in and grow in the work environment.
+Having a dream job reminded me how much we have to change ourselves in order to fit in and grow in a work environment.

-Hence, the best solution I’ve come up with for next tennis season is to volunteer for 2-3 days a week if they’ll have me.
+Hence, I came up with a best solution for next tennis season.
+And that is for me to volunteer for 2-3 days a week if they'll have me.
 After all, we have the possibility of creating a high school tennis dynasty!